Code-Institute-Submissions/Kyde91-SMITEMemoryGame/README.md

 ![Alt Text](/assets/Performance.png)

 # Future Features

+Most importantly I would like to make the site responsive, Giving mobile users the option to play the game

 In the future I would like the a function that allows you to select different mythoglogy.
 For e.g, I could choose from Greek, Asian or African mythology (based off the information in game).